mpimd-csc/flexiblas/README.md

 ```
      make test
 ```
-and use the *NETLIB BLAS* implementation by default in order to check the compliance with the reference implementation.
+and use the *NETLIB BLAS* implementation by default in order to check compliance with the reference implementation.
 Other *BLAS* and *LAPACK* implementations can be tested by setting the `FLEXIBLAS_TEST` environment variable.
 The variable has the same meaning as the `FLEXIBLAS` environment